fbpx

 Pomato plants are available at most specialty nurseries and some big box garden centers.
 They are specialty novelty plants, so they tend to sell out early.
 The most common variety is termed “Ketchup n’Fries” from Super Naturals Grafted Vegetables (which also sells grafted tomatoes).
 Sometimes pomato plants are labeled as “Tomtato” plants.

-Tomato and potato from same plant
+tomato and potato from same plant

 How to grow pomato plants